A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Calibrating the Unmeasured Confounder to Observed Covariates

+Comparing the sensitivity parameters to the coefficients of observed covariates sheds some light on interpreting the magnitude of the sensitivity parameters; however, a naive comparison of sensitivity parameters to regression coefficients may not suffice for two reasons.
+First, although $U$ is assumed to be independent of all observed covariates $\mathbf{X}$, any two observed observed covariates $X_i$ and $X_j$ may be correlated, and the magnitudes of their regression coefficients $|\beta_i|$ and $|\beta_j|$ are not necessarily informative about how important $X_i$ and $X_j$ are in confounding the treatment and outcome.
+Second, sometimes researchers would like to calibrate the unmeasured confounder to a group of two or more observed covariates, say ethnicity and poverty income ratio.
+It is not clear how to achieve this by simply focusing on regression coefficients' magnitudes.

-Many relative importance measures have been developed over the years; see \cite{Kruskal1989} for a taxonomy of these measures.
-A ``well-known, venerable collection'' of measures (\citealp{Kruskal1989}) often expresses the relative importance of covariates in terms of the variance reduction, i.e., how much variance of the response is accounted for by each covariate.
-Specifically, in the context of multiple regression, \cite{Pratt1987} derived a unique measure of variable importance based on symmetry and invariance principles under linear transformation.
+To tackle these challenges, we propose to supplement this naive comparison with an assessment of the \emph{relative importance} of the hypothesized unmeasured confounder compared to the observed covariates.
+Many relative importance measures have been developed over the years; see \citet{Kruskal1989} for a taxonomy of these measures.
+A ``well-known, venerable collection'' of measures (\citealp{Kruskal1989}) often express the relative importance of covariates in terms of the variance reduction, i.e., how much variance of the response is accounted for by each covariate.
+Specifically, in the context of multiple regression, \citet{Pratt1987} derived a unique measure of variable importance based on symmetry and invariance principles under linear transformation.
 This measure assigns to each variable an importance that has the interpretation of an average reduction in variance if that variable is held fixed.
-More recently, \cite{Azen2003} proposed the so-called dominance analysis, a method based on examining R-squared values across all subset models.
+More recently, \citet{Azen2003} proposed the so-called dominance analysis, a method based on examining R-squared values across all subset models.